nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 02 The UNIX Architecture and Command Usage.markdown

 ---

-01. The UNIX system divides the labor between two agencies - the kernel and the shell.
+01. The UNIX system divides the labor between two agencies - **kernel** and **shell**.

     Kernel interacts with the machine's hardware and the shell interacts with the user.
 Kernel is responsible for all sorts of system management activities.
 Shell performs the job of command interpretation and gets a command-line executed with the help of the kernel.

 ##

-02. Everything is represented in UNIX by a file which is just an array of bytes.
+02. Everything is represented in UNIX as a file which is just an array of bytes.
 A file when executed as a program is called a process.
 A file is stored on disk and a process exists in main memory.

     UNIX systems predominantly use text file as they are easy to edit.
 UNIX started out as an operating system targeted towards engineering community.
 Engineers tend to tinker with configuration files and share it with their peers.
 Using text file format makes it easy.
 UNIX also provide a large collection of text manipulation tools to enable editing configuration files without using an editor.